oganix/MonoTouch-OpenEars/README.md

 5. make clean
 6. make all

-This will generate the OpenEars.dll
+=> This will generate the OpenEars.dll

-How to use:
+How to use is it with MonoTouch

-1. Reference OpenEars.dll
+1. Reference OpenEars.dll in your project
-2. Add your languagemodel/dictionary file to your project
+2. Add your languagemodel/dictionary files to your project
 3. Add your acoustic model to your project